pgagarinov/mxberry-core/README.md

          - support for `ismember` and `unique` operations Check out tests in `mxberry.core.obj.test` package for more details

-     - **for emulation of static properties** - `mxberry.core.obj.StaticPropStorage` class emulate static properties via persistent variables.
+     - **for emulation of static properties** - `mxberry.core.obj.StaticPropStorage` class emulates static properties via persistent variables.
 Check out tests in `mxberry.core.obj.test` package for more details

 * **ismember and unique functions for arbitrary types** - `mxberry.core` package contains a lot of functions with `ismember*` and `unique*`